 The general appearance of the fabric is fine and close, rather like knitting or crochet, worked in an evenly spun red 3-ply wool.
 The fabric is a simple form of naalebinding.
 It is worked, with the wool threaded through a needle, in a series of stitches in rows working into the current and previous rows simultaneously.
 The joins between the lengths of the wool are visible in places either as knots or darned-in ends.
 The bootees are worked horizontally round and round with two converging lines of decreases on either side of the toe.
 It is uncertain if the top edge, which is finished with three horizontal ribs, is the beginning of the work.
 The ribs are formed by working the new row into the centre of the preceding row instead of the edge of it, the edge loops standing up on the outside surface making the ribs.
 The other edge is folded to meet under the foot and is attached to the sole.”

-Notwithstanding the overwhelming advantage Henshall had of physically examining the bootees, her photograph does not illustrate continuous horizontal rounds of stitching nor is the vertical structure delimiting the toe clearly a shaping device.
+Notwithstanding Henshall having physically examining the bootees, her photograph does not illustrate continuous horizontal rounds of stitching nor are the converging lines delimiting the toe clearly formed by decreases.
 The configuration of the top edge would draw no comment if the bootee were crocheted.
 The use of shorter lengths of yarn is consistent with both nalbinding and flatwork shepherd’s knitting.
 However, in the former case one would expect them to be joined in barely visible splices worked directly into the yarn.
 Darned-in ends are more indicative of shepherd’s knitting.

 That craft was still practiced in Scotland in Henshall’s day with little modification, using a flat hook locally termed a cleek.
 However, the research community had not yet taken notice of it or any other form of slip stitch crochet.
 In light of the interest that Hald had recently focused on nalbinding, explaining the bootees as having been produced with an eyed needle pulling a single strand of yarn is understandable.

 Henshall also illustrates how a slip stitch can be formed in that manner.